zdh2292390/zdh2292390.github.io/_pages/about.md

 - INFORMS Annual Meeting, 2022
   - Session of AI-driven Business Analytics: New Advances and Applications
 - The 28th ACM SIGKDD, 2022
-  - Session of “Graph Learning and Social Networks”
+  - Session of "Graph Learning and Social Networks"

 <span style="color:MidnightBlue">Prospective Students</span>